-- Early Dismissal- In the event of inclement weather necessitating a 2-hour delay, parent conferences will be postponed and there will be a "regular school day." - nine (9) emergency weather-closing days are allotted in the calendar.
-If more emergency days are used, revisions in the calendar will be approved on an as needed basis, including March 28 and April 1.
-November 23, and December 25, are the designated "official local district holidays."
+- Early Dismissal- In the event of inclement weather necessitating a 2-hour delay, parent conferences will be postponed and there will be a "regular school day." - Twelve (12) emergency weather-closing days are allotted in the calendar.
+In the event five (5) or more snow days are not utilized, the last day of school and graduation may be moved to June 6th.
+If additional emergency days are needed, the district will consider the use of Flexible Instruction Days (FIDs).
+Additionally, revisions in the school calendar will be approved on an as needed basis.

-Approved: 03/16/2023- Pending State approval
+Approved: 03/21/2024